fcannizzaro/com.destiny.solo.enabler/README.md

 -->

 ## Inspiration
-This project was inspired by [Destiny-2-Solo-Enabler](https://github.com/DrNoLife/Destiny-2-Solo-Enabler) of
+This project was inspired by [Destiny-2-Solo-Enabler](https://github.com/DrNoLife/Destiny-2-Solo-Enabler)

 ## Author